AS OF JULY 30, 2014, WE ARE NO LONGER ACCEPTING APPLICATIONS FOR THE 2014-15 APPRENTICE PROGRAM.

-The Barrow Group Apprentice Program is a year long work-study program.
-Classes start in September and run a full 12 months, culminating in and industry showcase the following September.
-Training begins the end of August.
-The program is geared for New York actors looking for ongoing training in scene study, monologues, on-camera film & TV, Shakespeare and script analysis.
-Classes are taught by Artistic Directors Seth Barrish and Lee Brock as well as other Barrow Group Master Teachers.
+The Barrow Group One Year Apprentice Program is a year long work study program, running from August through September of the following year.
+Administrative training begins the end of August, and classes start in September and run a full 12 months, culminating in and industry showcase the following September.
+Students have class on Thursdays from 11am-2:30PM.
+The program is for New York actors looking for ongoing training in scene study, monologues, on-camera film & TV, Shakespeare and script analysis.
+Artistic Directors Seth Barrish and Lee Brock helm the training.
+Other Barrow Group Master teachers also teach from time to time.
 Performance opportunities include a monologue showcase, a self-produced reading series and an invited industry showcase.

 In addition to class work, Apprentices and Work Study students gain valuable experience in running an award winning off-Broadway theatre company, meet other industry professionals and refine their artistic goals.
 Accepted students are required to work a minimum of 8 hours per week at the theatre in exchange for their class time.